 The innocent mistakes of youth or desperate acts of addicts can create massive extra problems for people who are already probably struggling with a boatload of issues in their lives.

-The best way to unravel these problems and to come to terms with you might be able to do is to connect with a Los Angeles petty theft attorney here at the Kraut Law Group.
+The best way to unravel these problems and to come to terms with you might be able to do is to connect with a Los Angeles petty theft attorney here at the Kraut Criminal & DUI Lawyers.
 Attorney Michael Kraut is a really experienced and trusted former prosecutor.
 In his former role as a Senior Deputy District Attorney for the City of Los Angeles, he used to go after defendants and try to put them behind bars.
 He retains great relationships with his former colleagues, and he understands the prosecutorial mindset better than most defense attorneys out there.
 Attorney Kraut has a 99 percent success record at jury trials, and he can help you with all sorts of Los Angeles theft crimes, such as carjacking, burglary, vehicular theft, embezzlement, shoplifting, and petty theft with prior.